Skip to main content

 These peptides work by amplifying the body’s endogenous signaling pathways.
 By promoting a more youthful GH secretory pattern, they can directly combat some of the hallmarks of metabolic decline.
 Increased GH and IGF-1 levels can enhance lipolysis (the breakdown of fat), improve muscle protein synthesis, and support cellular repair processes.

-This can lead to a virtuous cycle ∞ improved reduces the inflammatory burden and improves insulin sensitivity, which in turn supports healthier function of the HPG, HPT, and HPA axes.
+This can lead to a virtuous cycle ∞ improved body composition reduces the inflammatory burden and improves insulin sensitivity, which in turn supports healthier function of the HPG, HPT, and HPA axes.
 These therapies represent a systems-based approach, targeting a key regulatory node to produce wide-ranging benefits for hormonal and metabolic health.

 • PT-141 for Sexual Health ∞ This peptide, an analog of alpha-melanocyte-stimulating hormone, works centrally in the nervous system to enhance libido and sexual function in both men and women.
 It offers a distinct pathway for addressing sexual health concerns that may arise from the hormonal disruptions of insulin resistance.